 If you are interested in starting the process right away our friends at Denver Fingerprinting will be on hand to scan your fingerprints to get the process started in a matter of days rather than the 12-14 weeks it normally takes for a fee of $99.
 Regardless of when you want to change your name this workshop will set you up with everything you need to know.

 Sunday 11/19 (Facebook Event):Our annual Transgiving Dinner is a celebration of our trans community.
 Join together with other trans identified folk and enjoy a free traditional holiday meal in a safe and welcoming environment.
 Meet old and new friends and enjoy some time away from life's struggles and in the company of those who walk in your shoes.
 This event is 18+.
 Folks ages 16 or 17 may be allowed with guardian permission.
-Please RSVP to the event via the link below so we may be able to accomodate all attending.
+Please RSVP to the event via the link below so we may be able to accommodate all attending.

 Monday 11/20 (Facebook Event): Transgender Day of Remembrance (TDOR) is an annual observance on November 20 that honors the memory of those whose lives were lost in acts of anti-transgender violence.